 - The property U-value

-So what is U-value?
+What is U-value?
 It is a measurement of the thermal loss through your walls, floor, ceiling and windows.
 The UK has overall the worst U-values in Western Europe and this alone determines running costs with probably more practical relevance than any other factor.
 For example, a property with a U-value of 0 theoretically requires no heating whatsoever whereas a property with a typical UK U-value of 3 will require a radiator in every room.

-So, is our electric central heating system cheaper to run than mains gas?
+Is our electric central heating system cheaper to run than mains gas?
 The cost of gas is certainly lower than electricity and it appears on the face of it to be cheaper to run even though it’s unlikely to stay that way.
 If you consider regular servicing and maintenance costs along with the cost of boiler replacement every 10 years, then things start to look very different.
-When you consider how much heat escapes via the flue and the inefficiency of gas boilers compared to electric then we can certainly make the case.
+When you take into account how much heat escapes via the flue and the inefficiency of gas boilers compared to electric then we can certainly make the case.
 In addition, if you rent out a gas heated property there’s annual inspection charges and the new EU regulation on flues for rented properties means it might be far too impractical to consider mains gas.
 If you are thinking about retro fitting a mains gas system then be careful because the mess involved in fitting pipe-work and boilers takes weeks, if not months, to clear up.

-So, the poorer your insulation levels are the greater the importance of fitting our radiators!
 We regularly receive feedback from our customers and they tell us how we’re doing and how our radiators are performing.
 Interestingly much of the feedback is not about how much is being saved but more about how much warmer they are now.
 This is probably because many people don’t actually compare before and after bills, however those that do appear to calculate it to the penny and we are delighted to hear how much they’re saving.